-- (a) Except as otherwise provided by this chapter or by state or federal law, smoking is prohibited in the following locations: - (1) Public places; - (2) The interior of places of employment, including those regulated by California Labor Code Section 6404.5; - (3) Any area within twenty feet (20') of any door, window, opening, or vent, into a public place, except for such areas on private residential property. - (b) Smoking is permitted in the following locations within the City, unless otherwise provided by state or federal law or this Code: - (1) Private residential property, other than those used as a child-care or health-care facility subject to State licensing requirements. - (2) Within a moving vehicle - (3) As provided in Section 5-9.105. - (c) No person shall dispose of any smoking waste, including but not limited to any part of a cigarette, cigar, pipe, or tobacco product, in an area in which smoking is prohibited by this chapter or other law, except in specific receptacles designated by the City for smoking waste." - SECTION 3.
+- (a) Except as otherwise provided by this chapter or by state or federal law, smoking is prohibited in the following locations: - (1) Public places;

+- (2) The interior of places of employment, including those regulated by California Labor Code Section 6404.5; - (3) Any area within five feet (5') of any door, window, opening, or vent, into a public place. - (b) Smoking is permitted in the following locations within the City, unless otherwise provided by state or federal law or this Code: - (1) Private residential property, other than those used as a child-care or health-care facility subject to State licensing requirements. - (2) Within a moving vehicle - (3) As provided in Section 5-9.105. - (c) No person shall dispose of any smoking waste, including but not limited to any part of a cigarette, cigar, pipe, or tobacco product, in an area in which smoking is prohibited by this chapter or other law, except in specific receptacles designated by the City for smoking waste." - SECTION 3.
 AMENDMENT OF CODE.
-Title 5, Chapter 9, Article 1, Section 5-9.103 is hereby added to the Redondo Beach Municipal code and shall read as follows: - "Section 5-9.103 Penalties.
-Each separate violation of this chapter is an infraction punishable in accordance with Chapter 1-2.03 of this code."
+Title 5, Chapter 9, Article 1, Section 5-9.103 is hereby added to the Redondo Beach Municipal code and shall read as follows: